-A total of 8 consignments of animal feed were brought into Teesport during 2018/19.
+A total of 25 consignments of animal feed were brought into Teesport during 2020/21, an increase of 8 from 2019/20.

-Four of these consignments were brought in bulk shipments in quantities ranging from 15,500 to 50,870 tonnes (total 116,370 tonnes).
+Consignments of feed are brought in in containers and bulk ships, with quantities ranging from 15 tonnes in a container to 50,000 tonnes in a bulk vessel.
 Documentary and physical checks were carried out on all bulk imported feed consignments.
-The number of feed consignments has decreased on previous years.
+The number of feed consignments has increased on previous years.